 Signavio Usage and Adoption

-Respondents to the ASUG research are evenly split on their awareness of using Signavio and LeanIX for non-SAP initiatives — 40% are aware, and 40% are unaware.
-And usage does not impact awareness, indicating that more outreach is needed to clarify that these solutions are helpful even beyond SAP-related transformation efforts.
+Respondents to the ASUG research were evenly split on their awareness of how to use Signavio and LeanIX for non-SAP initiatives — 40% are aware, and 40% are unaware of how to leverage these solutions outside of SAP initiatives.
+And usage did not impact awareness, indicating that more outreach is needed to clarify for SAP customers that these solutions can be helpful even beyond SAP-related transformation efforts.

-Organizations are facing challenges with new technology rollouts; most commonly cited are conflicting priorities (53%), high costs (48%), and resistance to change (48%).
-Resource (37%) and skills gaps (34%), as well as IT-business misalignment (33%) are additional hurdles.
+Organizations face challenges with new technology rollouts; most commonly cited in this recent research were conflicting priorities (53%), high costs (48%), and resistance to change (48%).
+Resource (37%) and skills gaps (34%), as well as IT-business misalignment (33%) pose additional hurdles.

-The forces keeping organizations from adopting the solution sooner is, firstly, lack of available funds and resources.
-Next is the prioritizing of S/4HANA and other SAP products first.
+According to the respondents, what's keeping organizations from adopting SAP Signavio faster is, most prominently, lack of available funds and resources, though other organizations are prioritizing SAP S/4HANA and other SAP products first.
 One respondent said they “just want to get upgraded to S/4 first and be stable.”

 When optimizing business transformations, respondents have largely sought support from SAP directly (49%), external partners or systems integrators (48%), or internal teams dedicated to optimization (39%).
 Only 19% are leaning on tools from SAP to support business transformations, such as Signavio, SAP Cloud ALM, and SAP LeanIX.
 Those responsible for change management and SAP S/4HANA rollouts are mostly IT departments (42%) and a cooperative effort between departments (25%).

 Amid these challenges, organizations are seeking more cross-functional collaboration while also relying on partner networks.
-With tools like Signavio, which can provide transparency across both SAP and non-SAP applications while letting internal teams have visibility into transformation processes, enterprises can better set their organizations up for successful S/4HANA implementations and realize business value more quickly.
+With tools like Signavio, which can provide transparency across both SAP and non-SAP applications while giving internal teams greater visibility of transformation processes, enterprises can better set their organizations up for successful S/4HANA implementations and realize business value more quickly.

 Structured Change Management

-SAP Signavio is a tool that supports change management and provides structure during complex tech implementation and adoption.
-Among Signavio users who are currently using the solution, 39% are seeing greater transparency and visibility into end-to-end processes, as well as 39% experiencing standardization and harmonization of business practices.
+SAP Signavio supports change management and provides structure during complex tech implementation and adoption.
+Among Signavio users who are currently using the solution, 39% are seeing greater transparency and visibility into end-to-end processes, while 39% are experiencing standardization and harmonization of business practices.
 They also see increased collaboration across teams (29%), better customer experience through streamlined processes (26%), a supported clean core strategy (23%), and supported digital transformation and SAP S/4HANA readiness (23%).

 Signavio’s ability to provide structured change management, standardization, and visibility into processes can only aid enterprises in their SAP S/4HANA adoption—and implementation of non-SAP tools—helping to bridge the challenges organizations commonly face in digital transformation.